brikis98/terratest/docs/_examples/01_code-examples/terraform-backend-example.md

 nav_title_link: /examples/
 ---

-Backend](https://www.terraform.io/docs/backends/) at test time.
+A simple Terraform module that demonstrates how you can use Terratest to configure a [Backend](https://www.terraform.io/docs/backends/) at test time.
 This module doesn't really do anything other than set up S3 as a backend, and allow Terratest to fill in that backend's configuration.

 Check out [terraform_backend_example_test.go]({{ site.baseurl }}/examples/tests/terraform-backend-example-test/) to see how you can write automated tests for this module.